fairagro/D4.4.1_SciWIn_concept/report.md

 The conceptual ideas had no actionable specification or reference implementation and also seemed to be still in flux.
 A move to a more domain-oriented decentralized architectural paradigm (["data mesh concept"](https://www.datamesh-architecture.com/)) was considered.
-The six approved RDC services on the other hand did not bear direct touching points with SciWIn or FAIRagro.
+The six approved R DC services on the other hand did not bear direct touching points with SciWIn or FAIRagro.
 A list of criteria that services should fulfil in order to be "RDC compliant" was planned by TA4 of NFDI4Biodiversity but not yet published.

 ### Changed Directions